DPiyumantha/Fast-track-training-with-Krish/README.md

 Exercise 7  : Reverse a number without using string functions<br>
 Exercise 8  : Print all leaf nodes of a binary tree<br>
 Exercise 9  : Pre-order traversal of a binary tree<br>
-Exercise 10 : In-order traversal of a binary tree</p>
+Exercise 10 : In-order traversal of a binary tree<br>
 Exercise 11 : Nth fibonaaci number</p>